 The portfolio pathway gives students qualifications that allow access to work, apprenticeship and study options.
 A wide variety of institutions, including universities and TAFE, publish information about VET courses they accept as entry qualifications.
 Students selecting the Portfolio pathway will be eligible for a QCE.
-Ms Naomi Holley (Head of Faculty - Business & Pathways) and Ms Elizabeth Johnston can assist girls in planning this pathway.
+Ms Naomi Holley and Ms Elizabeth Johnston can assist girls in planning this pathway.

+Group A Choose one subject:

+English

-Group A Choose one subject: English; English as an Additional Language Group B Choose a minimum of I or a maximum of 2 Diplomas: Diploma of Business; Diploma of Project Management Group C Choose 2 ATAR subjects from groups B & C (see above) Group D Special Project - a school-based program will be offered to provide additional access to work, apprenticeship and study options.
+Group B Choose a minimum of I or a maximum of 2 Diplomas:

+Diploma of Business; Diploma of Project Management

+Group C Choose 2 ATAR subjects from groups B & C (see above)

+Group D Special Project - a school-based program will be offered to provide additional access to work, apprenticeship and study options.